HCI Siegen welcomes international students!

 e) A school report that certifies knowledge of English language at B2 level within the “Gemeinsamen europäischen Referenzrahmens (GeR)”

-We would really like to encourage you to become one of the first international students to enroll in our master program.
+We would really like to encourage you to become one of our international students in our Master program.
 You get the unique chance to learn together with our diverse group of highly motivated and skilled students.
 You also have some of the best researchers in the field equipping you with the skillset you need to do outstanding research based design.
-Applications for the upcoming winter semester can be send to Sebastian [dot] hofheinz [at] uni-siegen [dot] de till 15.07.2016.
-Please refer to our application procedure for further detail.

 Systems for Humans